 Instead of having to bring the Karen Kay Buckley specialty scissors with me everywhere I go, I cut lengths of thread to size (no longer than a wrist to elbow length), and there's a single-edge razor to cut those threads that won't wait.

-The latest obsession with them began after the City of Toronto finally allowed vehicles to once again park along the Allotment Road, this Summer.
-Let me explain.
+The latest obsession with Kits began after the City of Toronto finally allowed vehicles to once again park along the Allotment Road, this Summer.

 I celebrated and bought myself a Big Rubber Mom purse to bungee to my trolly.